AmoghShet/TR0N_CYCL3S/README.md

 6. **Trail Update**:
    - Updates the trails for both the Player and Rinzler.
-   - Ensures that the trails do not exceed the maximum length.
+   - Ensures that the trails do not exceed the maximum length (Player = 20, Rinzler = 30).

 7. **Rendering**:
    - Renders the grid, characters, and trails on the screen.